iButcat/coding-challenge/README.md

 # coding-challenge
-My solution about some code problem on codewars and leetcode mostly written in Golang
+My solution about some code problem on codewars and leetcode mostly written in Golang & C.